Logo of the The Poor Swiss

 • Invest with great fees

-Use code thepoorswiss Read my review
+Use code poorswiss Read my review

-First, we can compare Radicant with Neon, another digital bank account.
+First, we can compare radicant with Neon, another digital bank account.

 Both bank accounts are free of any monthly charge.
 And all the basic features are free.